iamkennytso/eorzeanFishing/README.md

 ## Support

-Please email hardnecksolutions@gmail.com for any support questions.
+Please view the support document at [Support](docs/SUPPORT.md)

 ## Upcoming

-More in depth read me to come, please check [CONTRIBUTING](CONTRIBUTING.md) for now.
+More in depth read me to come, please check [CONTRIBUTING](docs/CONTRIBUTING.md) for now.

 ## Credits
 FINAL FANTASY is a registered trademark of Square Enix Holdings Co., Ltd.